radius-project/docs/docs/content/deploy-apps/deploy-applications/index.md

  rad run app.bicep
  ```

- This will run your application locally by creating a port-forward from localhost to the port in the container and streams the logs to the console
+ This will run your application locally by creating a port-forward from localhost to the port in the container and streams the logs to the console.